cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 ### Test Configuration

-To apply a specific Cypress
+To apply a specific
-[configuration file](/guides/references/configuration) value to a suite or test, pass a configuration object to the test or suite function as the second argument.
+[Cypress configuration](/guides/references/configuration) value to a suite or test, pass a configuration object to the test or suite function as the second argument.